Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

 **-----------------------------------------------------------------------------------------------------------------------------**

-Pymol is rather mroe straightfoward than the previous packages, as it only requisres you to adquire a free licence from the Pymol website (https://pymol.org/2/) and run the script that loads its GUI:
+Pymol is rather mrore straightfoward than the previous packages, as it only requires you to adquire a free licence from the Pymol website (https://pymol.org/2/) and run the script that loads its GUI:

                                                   ./pymol